Skip to main content

 As the name suggests, the Application Performance Report helps you monitor the progress of your school's applications.
 To that end, it offers a variety of widgets and charts with real-time information about your total and submitted applications, including your Conversion rate.

-You can drill down into the data by applying filters, namely to pick one or more application templates and/or a specific period of time (This week, This month, This year, Last week, Last month and Last year).
-The default values are All applications and Last year, respectively.
+You can drill down into the data by applying filters to pick one or more application templates and customize your date range.
 The numbers are cumulative, meaning that if multiple application templates are selected, they add up.

 The counters at the top are straightforwardly named and indicate just what they say, but to be sure, Total started applications is the total number of started and submitted applications.